grayhemp/pgcookbook/database_server_configuration.md

     _SHMALL=$(expr $(getconf _PHYS_PAGES) \* 30 / 100)
     _SHMMAX=$(expr $(getconf PAGE_SIZE) \* $_SHMALL)

+If you have a dedicated PostgreSQL server or no software needs `SHMMAX/SHMALL` to be shorten, it is safe to just set it to 100% of RAM.

 For FreeBSD use `kern.ipc.*` instead of `kernel.*`.

     kernel.shmall = 179085
     kernel.shmmax = 733532160

+Note, that if you

 On FreeBSD add `kern.ipc.semmap` to these settings too.